 In the same way, using the “Fixed Price for Product Set”, the admin can allow a fixed price of the item rather than a percent discount.

 That’s all for the Magento2 Special Promotions Module.
-Still, have an issue feel free to add a ticket and let us know your views to make the module better webkul.uvdesk.com
+Still, if you face any issue, feel free to add a ticket and let us know your views to make the module better webkul.uvdesk.com

 Current Product Version - 5.0.1